Jairam-RBG/Cascaded-ASR/README.md

-# t-SEED: Multilingual Speech Recognizer for Tamil and English Languages
+# M-MARS: Modular Multilingual Speech Recognizer for Tamil and English Languages
 This repo contains code for reproducing results in "t-SEED: Multilingual Speech Recognizer for Tamil and English Languages".